NetApp/harvest/README.md

 bin/harvest version
 ```

-If you're building on a Mac use `GOOS=darwin make`
+If you're building on a Mac use `GOOS=darwin make build`

 Checkout the `Makefile` for other targets of interest.
 # Quick start